Course available through blended / online distance learning.

 COURSE CONTENT AND DELIVERY

-The course will be delivered part–time one morning a week through the medium of lectures presented by experts in the area.
-The course will take place over a period of 16 weeks on Tuesday mornings between 8.30 – 10.00 a.m.
-Coordinated by Dr Sarah Fennell BL. this course will provide valuable insights into the legal framework impacting social media and media law in Ireland.
+The course is delivered part–time one morning a week through the medium of lectures presented by experts in the area.
+The course takes place over a period of 16 weeks on Tuesday mornings between 8.30am–10.00am.

-This course will be available via blended learning, with most classes recorded using e–learning software and made available to students for streaming via our student intranet system.
-This means that, while all students are welcome and encouraged to attend class in person, some of the sessions will be recorded so that students who are based outside Dublin or who are otherwise unable to attend can view the material by streaming their class at any time. *Lecture videos require an internet connection to be streamed.*
+This course is available via blended online learning, with classes recorded using e–learning software and made available to students for streaming via our Virtual Learning Environment.
+This means that, while all students are welcome to attend class in person, all sessions except the last lecture (view from the Bench) is recorded so that students who are based outside Dublin or who are otherwise unable to attend can view the material by streaming their class at any time.

 Dr. Sarah Fennell BL (course co–ordinator)